CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

-[Fabric Bot Services](https://fabric-cp.azurewebsites.net/bot/) platform is being utilized throughout the Windows Community Toolkit repo to work as an automated bot and perform the tasks on behalf of users to increase productivity and ease the workflow.
+[Fabric Bot Services](https://fabric-cp.azurewebsites.net/bot/) platform is being utilized throughout the Windows Community Toolkit repo to work as an

 You will see the Bot in action whether you open an Issue, PullRequest, Comment, label, etc

 First, you will have to reach out to the team via [email](mailto:https://fabricbotservices@microsoft.com) to request permission to be added in the repo that you are looking to automate.

-Once the request is approved now you are able to customize the repo very easily in different ways.
+Once the request is approved, then you will be able to go to the list of selected repositories in fabric bot and customize the tasks you want to perform by applying certain conditions and actions.

-Here is how our repo uses the Bot🤖:
+Here is how our repo currently uses the Fabric Bot :robot:

-Auto-Merge label: This is the label that is used in active Pull Requests to give commands to signoff once all the requirements are met.
-(In our repo by default 2 reviewers need to sign-off and three checks including Toolkit/CI, WIP, and license/CLI need to be met.
-The wait time period for the PR is set for 8 hours since the time it was opened.
-Therefore once the 8 hours are complete and all the requirements are met, the PR will automatically be merged.
-If the 8 hours are not completed you will see the following message from @msftbot

-"Hello user!
-Because this pull request has the auto-merge label, I will be glad to assist with helping to merge this pull request once all check-in policies pass.

-p.s. you can customize the way I help with merging this pull request, such as holding this pull request until a specific person approves.
-Simply @mention me (@msftbot) and give me an instruction to get started!
-Learn more here."

-YOu can customize the auto-merge now by commanding the bot via comments.
-There are certain scenarios that can be used.

-You can require limits of approval or a specific reviewer to proceed with the PR.
-For example: Merge this Pull request if approved by 3 reviewers or Only merge if "@user" approves the PR.

-You can require approval from a few people to several people.
-For Example: Only merge the PR if @user1, @user2, and @user3 approve OR Merge the PR if @user1, @user1, or @user1 approves.

-Additionally, you can also hold the PR for a certain time period.
-For example, Hold the PR for another 8 hours, etc.

-You can customize the phrases the way you like and if the bot misinterpreted the phrase you mentioned feel free to say "Nevermind" and it will disregard the last change.

-Replacing Needs Author Feedback label with Needs Attention: The purpose of both of these labels is to improve communication by triggering the labels to involve both the parties to make certain the issue or feature gets resolves in a timely manner.
-When the Issue or PR is received and the community member has questions they can comment which triggers the author's feedback label which creates visibility for the author to respond.
-The method can also be applied when the Author comments or response which triggers a Need Attention label for the community members to respond.
+**Needs Triage label**

 This has been done by setting the following conditions:

 The following conditions are used to perform certain tasks.
-Needs Triage is the most used label you will encounter throughout the reop.
-As the name suggests it used to triage the issue, feature, or any request whenever you open in the WCT.
-The purpose of the label is to create visibility ensure the opener that the issue has been received and from here it will be triaged to the appropriate team to ensure faster response and possible resolution.
+Needs Triage is the most used label you will encounter throughout the repo.
+As the name suggests it is used to triage the issue, feature, or any request whenever you open in the WCT.
+The purpose of the label is to create visibility and ensure the author that the issue has been received and will be triaged to the appropriate team to ensure faster response and possible resolution.

 **Event responder - issues**
-**Needs Triage label**

 | **Conditions**   | **Actions**   |
 |:------------- |:----------: |
 | **Condition:** Is Action | **Action:** Opened |